cloudflare/cloudflare-docs/content/waiting-room/additional-options/waiting-room-rules/bypass-rules.md

 - **Administrative Bypass**: Allow internal site administrators to always bypass the waiting room, commonly identified by IP addresses.
 - **Geo-targeting**: Exclude certain countries from being queued.
 - **Query String Exclusion**: Exclude specific query strings under the path you have configured for your waiting room.
-- **Exclude file extensions**: Prevent waiting room from applying to certain file extensions, such as `.js` that you utilize on your waiting room html template so that they render properly.
+- **Exclude file extensions**: Prevent waiting room from applying to certain file extensions, such as `.js` that you utilize on your waiting room HTML template so that they render properly.

 ### A note on subrequests